 Brexit Adjustment Reserve

-It will be distributed in two rounds:
+Overall, Reserve funding will be distributed in two rounds:

-smaller additional support in 2024, in case the actual expenditure exceeds the initial allocation, thus justifying the need for additional solidarity from the EU.
+- smaller additional support in 2024, in case the actual expenditure exceeds the initial allocation, thus justifying the need for additional solidarity from the EU.

-The Reserve can support measures such as:
+The Reserve can support measures related to:

-ensuring the functioning of border, customs, sanitary and phytosanitary and security controls, fisheries control, certification and authorisation regimes for products, communication, information and awareness raising for citizens and businesses.
+- ensuring the functioning of border, customs, sanitary and phytosanitary and security controls, fisheries control, certification and authorisation regimes for products, communication, information and awareness raising for citizens and businesses.

 For further information visit the Brexit Adjustment Fund.